nudibranchrecords/hedron/docs/dev/index.md

 }
 ```

-Setting `defaultProject` to the path of a saved project (e.g. `/Users/alex/Desktop/foo.json`) can help improve your workflow when developing:
+Setting `defaultProject` to the path of a saved project (e.g. `/Users/alex/Desktop/foo.json`) can help improve your workflow when developing by  automatically loading that project when the app compiles.
+This is particularly useful when developing Hedron itself, so that you can test changes made to the app immediately, without having to manually load in a project each time.
-* The project will load automatically on load/restart
-* The project sketches folder will be watched for changes, triggering a restart

-## Reimporting

-If you've already got a project going with some sketches and then make edits to a sketch, Hedron automatically loads in the new content.
-However, if you've made changes to `config.js`, you'll need to "reimport" to see the new params and shots.
-Do this by clicking the button at the bottom of the view for that sketch.